w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 > impugn the security of that to which we've given our allegiance.[^1]

 We need not wait for some proto-AGI with an insufficiently nuanced objective function to witness the influence of intelligent forces larger than ourselves on our lives.
-What is a state, a corporation, a political party, an organized religion, an academic institution, or one's local chapter of the Rotary Club if not a suprahuman agent?
+What is a state, a corporation, a political party, an organized religion, an academic institution, a newsroom, or one's local chapter of the Rotary Club if not a suprahuman agent?
 That these entities string humans together in causal chains rather than cells or transistors is immaterial.

+If super-intelligence exceeds every human capacity, these are not that.
 Gould and Lewontin warn:

 > Human cultural practices can be orthogenetic and drive toward extinction in ways that Darwinian processes, based on genetic selection, cannot.[^2]

-Who can resist attachment to social systems, having sacrificed for and advanced within them?
+Having sacrificed for and advanced within some social structure or milieu, who can resist attachment to it?
 Who can live in the long now, immersed in the seamless hum of the moment?
 Loss functions are no use until you lose.

 ---